dancor/perfract/README.md

 Next goals:

+- Set up a performance test, then look at different optimizations (multithreading, using Float or such for the canvas..).
 - Separate rendering thread.
 - Determining expansion cutoff to give perfect fractal rasterization.
 - Smart clipping of offscreen polygons.